apytypes/apytypes/docs/development.rst

 Run test suite
 --------------

-To run all test cases do:
+To run all test cases do

 .. code-block:: bash